Largest Inscribed Rectangles in Geometric Convex Sets

 \subsection{Optimal Properties of the MAIR in a Convex Polygon}

-To understand the optimal inscribed rectangles better and before diving into the optimization models and algorithms in higher dimensions, we begin with the geometric properties of the traditional largest inscribed rectangles in a convex polygon in 2D.
-This section discusses the optimal properties of the MAIR in a convex polygon $C\subset \mathbb{R}^2$.
+To understand the optimal inscribed rectangles better and before diving into the optimization models and algorithms in higher dimensions, we begin with the geometric properties of the traditional largest inscribed rectangles (MAIR) in a 2-dimensional convex polygon $C\subset \mathbb{R}^2$.

 DePano \etal \cite{depano1987finding} proved that a maximum area equilateral triangle inscribed in $C$ must have at least one corner coincident with a vertex of $C$.
-They also proved that a maximum area square inscribed in $C$ either has at least one corner coincident with a vertex of $C$, or all four corners lie on the interior of edges of $C$.
-Schwarzkopf \etal \cite{schwarzkopf1998approximation} showed that the maximum area rectangle inscribed in $C$ has two diagonal vertices lie on the boundary of $C$.
+They also proved that a maximum area square inscribed in $C$ either has at least one corner coincident with a vertex of $C$ (i.e., a vertex corner), or all four corners lie on the interior of edges of $C$.
+Schwarzkopf \etal \cite{schwarzkopf1998approximation} showed that the maximum area rectangle inscribed in $C$ has two diagonal vertices that lie on the boundary of $C$.
 Knauer \etal \cite{knauer2012largest} mentioned without proof that the largest inscribed rectangle inside $C$ is either a square with two opposite corners coincident with two vertices of $C$ or has at least three non-vertex corners on the boundary of $C$.
-The latter statement seems to be incorrect or a misstatement.
+The latter statement seems to be a misstatement or incorrect.
 Schlipf \cite{schlipf2014stabbing} proved the former statement of \cite{knauer2012largest} and also proved that a rectangle with three non-vertex corners on the boundary of $C$ cannot be optimal.
 We strengthen these results and provide a much simpler proof.

 \begin{observ} Consider a family of axis-aligned rectangles in $\mathbb{R}^2$ with a diagonal of fixed size $\ell$ that makes angle $\theta$ with the $x$-axis with $0 \leq \theta \leq \pi/4$.
 Among all such rectangles generated by this diagonal, the rectangle with $\theta=\pi/4$ has the largest area.
 Similarly, for rectangles with $\pi/4 \leq \theta \leq \pi/2$ the area is maximized when $\theta=\pi/4$.
 In other words, the square has the maximum area among the rectangles of the same diagonal size. \end{observ}